Solarisray/Solarisray/README.md

-- 👋 Hi, I’m Shaun Soria, Blockchain Developer, Operations & IT Manager
+- 👋 Hi, I’m Shaun Soria, Blockchain Developer, Operations & IT Manager.
 - 👀 I’m interested in Blockchain Technologies and Machine Learning.
-- 🌱 I’m currently learning Blockchain Crossing/Bridging
+- 🌱 I’m currently learning Blockchain Crossing/Bridging.
-- 💞️ I’m looking to collaborate on Blockain Projects EVM compatible
+- 💞️ I’m looking to collaborate on Blockain Projects EVM compatible.
-- 📫 You can reach me on LinkedIn or Email
+- 📫 You can reach me on LinkedIn or Email.
+- 👀 You can ask me about Machine Learning, Role Play and Decentralised Technologies.
+- 💞️ I speak French!